Shawon5030/History-Of-All-Programming-Language-/Python.md

 The continue statement, which skips the rest of the current iteration and continues with the next The del statement, which removes a variable—deleting the reference from the name to the value, and producing an error if the variable is referred to before it is redefined [a]
-The pass statement, serving as a NOP (i.e., no operation), which is syntactically needed to create an empty code block
+The pass statement, serving as a NOP (i.e., no operation), which is syntactically needed to create an empty code block The assert statement, used in debugging to check for conditions that should apply